Kanchan601/Vrinda-Store-Sales-Dashboard/README.md

 •Conditional formatting, and formulas to create a visually intuitive and data-driven report.

 ### OBJECTIVE:
+Vrinda Store wants to analyze annual sales of their store for 2024.
+So that ,they can understand their customers behaviour and grow up sales in 2025
 •It helps to highlight-
 •Top performing products
 •Low-stock